austozi/repomancer/README.md

 ## Install

 Clone this repository and edit docker-compose.yml as appropriate.
-Then, from the directory containing docker-compose.yml, run `docker compose up -d`.
+Then, from the directory containing docker-compose.yml, run `docker compose up -d --build`.

 ## Configure